Javascript is not enabled.

 27. Stay out of the heat

 Fernandez says it’s not just sun exposure that can trigger your melanocytes to hyperproduce and cause sun damage or discoloration.
 Heat and other stimulation can be factors as well.
-“That's why it's important to keep your skin cool during the day, to avoid those triggers from causing more pigmentation,” says Fernandez, who rates mineral (physical) SPF sunscreens superior to chemical sunscreens, due to their ability to keep the skin protected and cool.
+“That’s why it’s important to keep your skin cool during the day, to avoid those triggers from causing more pigmentation,” Fernandez says.

 28. Use a combination for sun protection